You may be familiar with the proverb ‘You can lead a horse to water, but you can’t make it drink.’

 In allowing the search engine to crawl and understand your content and relate it to queries containing relevant keywords, you can increase the number of search terms your website ranks for and improve your organic search traffic.

-What Affects Crawlability and Indexability?
+What Issues Affect Crawlability and Indexability?

 - Site Structure